openvinotoolkit/openvino_tensorflow/README.md

 Users can use TensorFlow 2.2.2 from PyPi (pip install -U tensorflow==2.2.2).
 However, TensorFlow 2.2.2 package from PyPi does not have the latest security patches.
 We provide a ready-to-use TensorFlow package built with security patches using CXX11_ABI=0 and recommend users to use it to avoid any security issues.

 Below are the steps needed to use the packages built with CXX11_ABI=0:

+[Please note: MAC OSX is currently not supported for these steps]

 1. Ensure the following pip version is being used: